Platform-OS/pos-module-openai/README.md

 pos-cli modules pull openai
 ```

 2. **Update Your .gitignore**: Add `modules/openai` to your `.gitignore` file to avoid directly modifying the module files.
 This precaution helps maintain the integrity of the module and simplifies future updates.
-If needed, repeat this step for every dependency, like for example the core module.
+If needed, repeat this step for every dependency, such as the core module.

 #### Managing Module Files